KeithDeSantis/CS-Undergraduate/4401 Software Security Engineering/README.md

 # Software Security Engineering

-This repository contains files related to challenges in the CS 4401 Software Security Engineering course.
+This repository contains files related to challenges in the CS 4401 Software Security Engineering course, with a separate directory for each challenge problem.

 This course was structured as a "Capture the Flag Challenge" event, where challenges related to security were released and students acted as the "attacker" to exploit files or websites and retrieve a `flag.txt` file to submit for points.
 Topics covered included Binary Exploitation, Web Exploitation, Game Exploitation, and others.